 The Tulane Office of Study Abroad begins to prepare students for the study abroad process from the first time they come into the office for advising.
 We work with students to ensure they have access to information about their program options and Tulane policies.
 Prior to study abroad, all students participate in a two-part Pre-Departure Orientation in which they receive information about policies and expectations, cultural adjustment and strategies for success.
 The OSA also coordinates with other offices on campus to provide cross-cultural exchange opportunities for students preparing to study abroad.

 The Office of Study Abroad does not assist with travel arrangements for study abroad.
 Some program providers may offer advice, group flight options and/or airport pick-up services.
 Students are advised to work closely with the program provider or host institution to arrive on the appropriate date.

 Students must have a valid passport in order to study abroad.
 Generally, customs officials recommend that the passport is valid for at least six months after the program end date.
 Because many students must produce passports in order to apply for a visa prior to study abroad, students should not delay applying for a new or replacement passport.

-We also recommend that parents of study abroad students ensure that their own passports are valid for the entire duration of their child’s study abroad program so that, in the case of an emergency, the parent is able to travel immediately to the host country, if necessary.
+We also recommend that parents of study abroad students ensure that their own passports are valid for the entire duration of their student’s study abroad program so that, in the case of an emergency, the parent is able to travel immediately to the host country, if necessary.